wisp-forest/affinity/src/main/resources/assets/affinity/lavender/entries/wispen_testament/holographic_stereopticon.md

-Merely {concept}section imprints{} form an exception to this rule, as they constantly evolve to match the changes in the world around them
+Merely {concept}section imprints{} form an exception to this rule, as they constantly evolve to match the changes in the world around them.

 @entry-end